doctorfree/MusicPlayerPlus/README.md

 `sudo systemctl enable mpd`

-And if you want MPD to start automatically when a client tries to connect:
+Alternatively, if you want MPD to start automatically when a client attempts to connect:

 `sudo systemctl enable mpd.socket`

 ### Initialize Music Database
+**NOTE:** MusicPlayerPlus version 1.0.2 release 2 and later perform an automated MPD music database initialization during execution of `mpcinit`.

-To initialize the music database, after configuring MPD as described above, launch an MPD client and update the database.
+For versions of MusicPlayerPlus prior to v1.0.2r2, initialize the music database with an MPD client and update the database.
 The `mpcplus` MPD client can be used for this or the standard `mpc` MPD client can be used.
+With `mpcplus`, launch the `mpcplus` MPD client, verify the client window has focus, and type `u` to update the database.
+With `mpc` simply execute the command `mpc update`.

-After launching the MPD client make sure the MPD client window has focus and type `u`.
-This should trigger a database update.
-If your music library is large this process can take several minutes to complete.
-Once the music database has been updated you should see the songs, albums, and playlists in your music library appear in the MPD client view.
+If your music library is very large this process can take several minutes to complete.
+Once the music database has been updated you should see the songs, albums, and playlists in your music library appear in the client view.

 ### Terminal Emulator Profiles
 The Cava spectrum visualizer looks better when the font used by the